Wall Street closing higher as investors monitor recovery - WTMJ

 The growing economy has also raised inflation concerns, though analysts expect that much of the increase will be tied to economic growth and will be digestible.
 Concern centers around stronger inflation prompting governments and central banks to roll back economic stimulus and change course on interest rates.
 Federal Reserve officials have said that they see no need yet to change course.

-Bond yields, which rose sharply earlier in the year, remained relatively steady.
+Bond yields remained relatively steady.
 The yield on the 10-year Treasury rose to 1.58% from 1.56% from late Tuesday.

 “Investors need to stop worrying about short-term concerns around The Fed and inflation,” Hooper said.
 “That’s really creating a lot of the churn we’re seeing.”